panda-official/TimeSwipe/README.md

 ## Starting openOCD

-1) script for openOCD:  put the file „PandaOCD.cfg“ in home/pi
+1) script for openOCD:  put the file „PandaOCD.cfg“ in "home/pi"
-2) start openOCD:  in home/pi type <sudo openocd -f PandaOCD.cfg>
+2) start openOCD:  in "home/pi" type \<sudo openocd -f PandaOCD.cfg>

 You should see something like: